Do you find our website to be helpful?

 That’s a lot of teeth missing, and a lot of teeth that need replacing.
 There are a number of different options out there, so which is best for you to choose?

-At Bucktown Wicker Park Dental, Dr. Melissa Daza and Dr. Michelle Schwartz offer both dental implants and full or partial dentures to fill in the gaps left by missing teeth.
+At Bucktown Wicker Park Dental, Dr. Johnson and Dr. Evan Shin offer both dental implants and full or partial dentures to fill in the gaps left by missing teeth.
 Neither solution is right for every person, but every person can find a solution that meets their needs.
 Here’s what you need to know.

 What are dentures?